 Finally, on a practical front, it can be cumbersome travelling about on foot and public transport with rolls of 90 x 120 cm paper!
 And soft pastels (chalk), which I often use to create coloured backgrounds, can make a real mess of carpets and clothes.
 I never did wear designer clothes and won’t start now …

 Can you give some examples of when and how you’ve used visuals recently?

 Yes, perhaps three different uses.

-For example, at ITU Telecom World in Geneva I had to create concise visual summaries of the amazing ideas proposed by a group of young digital innovators who were competing for a prize.
+For example, at ITU Telecom World in Geneva I had to create concise visual summaries of the amazing ideas proposed by a group of young digital innovators competing for a prize.
 And at TEDxGenevaChange, my challenge was to rapidly capture key points on eco-friendly concrete production.

 2. Second, I’ve been working one-on-one with a few individuals using simple visuals to help clarify thinking on a specific topic and in a coaching capacity.
 For the latter, visual metaphors are really useful, for example a journey across a landscape or climbing a mountain to meet a challenge.

 3. Finally, I’ve been using these visual tools in my scientific writing courses for doctoral students.
 At the end of the workshop, l ask the students to work in small groups to generate a visual summary of their learning using coloured pens and several sheets of flip chart paper.
 It raises energy at the end of the day, brings out creativity and is often remarked upon in the feedback forms as one of the most useful activities.